|Help and Advice|

 David Ashley (Birmingham) reported a fireball seen at approx 11:20pm on Sep 2.
 His description of the object was "lasted a few seconds, it was large and bright in colour - showing a yellow/ purple type trace"

 Nick Thomas (Penrith, Cumbria), Philip Carden (Winsford, Cheshire) and "astroeddie" (Hartlepool) reported a bright fireball seen at approx 21:30 GMT (22:30 BST) on Sep 5.
 This fireball was possibly also seen by Anthony Clarke (Horsham, West Sussex).
 Astroeddie described it as having a "VERY bright Orange tail and white hot core, ... very slow moving, lasting 5 seconds".
-In addition, there are also numerous reports from Kent to Cumbria of this fireball on thelatestworldwidemeteorreports.blogspot.co.uk.
+In addition, there are also numerous reports on other websites from observer locations ranging from Kent to Cumbria of this fireball.
 The fireball appears to have been heading in a general south to north direction (some observers report SE to NW ; others report SW to NE).

 Steve Blacklock (Hardwicke, Gloucester) reported a bright fireball at 2040 BST (1940GMT) on Sep 17, possibly of mag -8.
 He described it as "Very large bright white in colour and broke into several pieces before it disappeared".
-There are several reports from Lincolnshire to Devon on thelatestworldwidemeteorreports.blogspot.co.uk that probably tie in with this fireball.
+There are several reports on other websites from observer locations ranging from Lincolnshire to Devon that probably tie in with this fireball.
 Most describe it as heading in a general E to W direction and having a duration of several seconds

 Yuri Naraine (East Ham, London) reported a bright meteor of mag -2 at 0100 BST on Sep 20